Got accepted as a doctoral student? Your next step is to accept your place of study and to enroll.

 When your right to pursue a doctoral degree is registered in the student information system, your basic personal information is also registered.
 Also the information on which doctoral programme you belong to as well as the information on the activity of your studies, i.e. are you completing your studies full- or part-time, is registered in the student register.

-If you have been granted a study right as a doctoral student already earlier, you can find more information on the annual registration on the Continuing your studies website.
+If you have been granted a study right as a doctoral student already earlier, you can find more information on the annual registration on the Registration for the academic year.

 One place rule will be extended to cover all education leading to a university degree.
 This change will affect programmes that begin on August 1, 2016 or later.
 This rule of one study place per term concerns all degree programme application options.

 The main points are:

 - If you are offered more than one study place at a higher education institution leading to a university degree starting at the same term, you may accept only one of them.